coillarach/SET09102/practicals/04_clean_code.md

 review.
 Once the reviewer is satisfied, you can go ahead and merge your changes into the main branch.

+## Process documentation

+The final task of this week is to make some decisions as a team as to exactly what additional comments to include in the source code.
+This should be specified in a file called `doxygen.md` in your team documentation folder.
+One person on the team should create the file but everyone should contribute to the discussion of what it should include.

 ## Further reading

 * [Clean Code](https://napier.primo.exlibrisgroup.com/permalink/44NAP_INST/13v8mut/alma9923581530002111)